-We Will Need Regulatory Approvals to Commercialize Our Products.
-We currently do not have products approved for sale in the U.S. or any foreign market.
+We will need regulatory approvals to commercialize our products.
 We are required to obtain approval from the FDA in order to sell our products in the U.S. and from foreign regulatory authorities in order to sell our products in other countries.
 The FDA's review and approval process is lengthy, expensive and uncertain.
 Extensive pre-clinical and clinical data and supporting information must be submitted to the FDA for each indication for each product candidate in order to secure FDA approval.
 The FDA could reject an application or require us to conduct additional clinical or other studies as part of the regulatory review process.
 Delays in obtaining or failure to obtain FDA approvals would prevent or delay the commercialization of our products, which would prevent, defer or decrease our receipt of revenues.
 If we receive initial regulatory approval, our product candidates will be subject to extensive and rigorous ongoing domestic and foreign government regulation.

-Our Competitive Position Depends on Protection of Our Intellectual Property.
+Our competitive position depends on protection of our intellectual property.
 Development and protection of our intellectual property are critical to our business.
 If we do not adequately protect our intellectual property, competitors may be able to practice our technologies.
 Our success depends in part on our ability to obtain patent protection for our products or processes in the United States and other countries, protect trade secrets, and prevent others from infringing on our proprietary rights.